125 W. 125th Street, Manhattan, NY 10027

 Beyer Blinder Belle

-The National Urban League project encompasses a large mixed-use development in Harlem fronting on 125th Street.
+The National Urban League project encompasses a large mixed-use development in Harlem on 125th Street.
 It is structured as a ground lease with the Empire State Development Corporation, a state public benefit corporation.
-The base of the 200 foot-high development will contain retail, including a Trader Joe’s and Target, a new home for the National Urban League (office space and a conference center) and the Northeast’s first Civil Rights Experience exhibit.
+The base of the 200-foot-high development will contain retail, including a Trader Joe’s and Target, a new home for the National Urban League (office space and a conference center) and the Northeast’s first civil rights museum.

 There will also be approximately 70,000 square feet of to-be-leased office space.
-The residential tower will be accessed off of 126th street and contain 171 units of affordable housing.
-A portion of the units will be reserved for youth aging out of foster care, with social support provided by the The Foundling, a venerable NYC organization.
+The residential tower will be accessible from 126th Street and contain 171 units of affordable housing.
+A portion of the units will be reserved for youth aging out of foster care, with social support provided by The Foundling, a venerable NYC organization.